Dilute Bose gas with three-body interaction: recent results and open questions: The thermodynamic limit

 \subsubsection{Lower bound}

-The overall strategy of the proof of the lower bound in Theorem~\ref{theo1} follows the one in~\cite{LieYng-98}.
+The overall strategy of the proof of the lower bound in Theorem~\ref{thm_GS_energy_low_density} follows the one in~\cite{LieYng-98}.
 By non-negativity of the potential we can discard the interaction between boxes without increasing the energy, and we use a convexity argument to control the number of particles in the boxes.
-We choose a length scale much smaller than the Gross--Pitaevskii length scale $\ell \ll \ell_{\rm GP}$, for which the gap of the kinetic operator is large so that we can treat the interaction potential as a perturbation and apply the Temple inequality.
-However, we cannot do so directly, we first need to renormalize the interaction potential using a version of Dyson's lemma adapted to the modified scattering problem~\eqref{eq:def_b}. \begin{lemma}[Dyson's lemma for non-radial potentials] Let $d\ge 3$, $R_2 / 2 > R_1 > R_0 > 0$ and $\{|\bx| \le R_2\} \subset \Omega \subset \mathbb{R}^{d}$ be an open set.
-Let $0\le v \in L^\infty(\R^d)$ with $\supp\, v \subset \{ |\bx| \le R_0\}$.
-Then there exists $0\le U \in C(\R^d)$ with $\supp \, U \subset \{ R_1\le |\bx| \le R_2\}$ and $\int_{\R^d} U = 1$ such that the following operator inequality holds
+We choose a length scale much shorter than the Gross--Pitaevskii length scale $\ell \ll \ell_{\rm GP}$, for which the gap of the kinetic operator is large so that we can treat the interaction potential as a perturbation and apply the Temple inequality.
+However, we cannot do so directly, we first need to renormalize the interaction potential using a version of Dyson's lemma adapted to the modified scattering problem~\eqref{eq:def_b}. \begin{lemma}[Dyson's lemma for non-radial potentials] Let $R_2 / 2 > R_1 > R_0 > 0$, $d\ge 3$, $\Omega$ be an open set with $\{|\bx| \le R_2\} \subset \Omega \subset \R^{d}$, and $0\le v \in L^\infty(\R^d)$ with $\supp\, v \subset \{ |\bx| \le R_0\}$.
+Then there exists $0\le U \in C(\R^d)$ with $\int_{\R^d} U = 1$ and $\supp \, U \subset \{ R_1\le |\bx| \le R_2\}$ such that the following operator inequality holds

-with a constant $C_d>0$ depending only on the dimension $d$. \end{lemma} Note that, compared to the usual Dyson's lemma as in~\cite{LieSeiSolYng-05}, we cannot use the radial assumption of the potential as it would contradict the three-body symmetry~\eqref{eq:sym} (except for the trivial potential).
-Lemma~\ref{lem:dyson_lemma} allows to trade off the kinetic energy in order to bound below the singular potential $\ell^{2} V(\ell \cdot)$ by a softer one $R^{-6} U(R^{-1}\cdot)$ for some $R \gg \ell^{-1}$.
-Using this lemma, we can bound below $\widetilde H_{n,\ell}$ by
+with a constant $C_d>0$ depending only on the dimension $d$. \end{lemma} Note that, compared to the usual Dyson lemma as in~\cite{LieSeiSolYng-05}, we cannot use the radial assumption of the potential (except for the trivial potential) as it would contradict the three\nobreakdash-body symmetry~\eqref{eq:sym}.
+Lemma~\ref{lem:dyson_lemma} allows us to sacrifice part of the kinetic energy in order to bound below the singular potential $\ell^{2} V(\ell \cdot)$ by a softer one $R^{-6} U(R^{-1}\cdot)$, for some $R \gg \ell^{-1}$, which satisfies $\int_{\R^6} U = 1$.
+Using this lemma, we can essentially bound below $\widetilde{H}_{n,\ell}$ by

 where we kept $\eps$ of the kinetic energy.